Toxblh/dotfiles/README.md

 # Toxblh dotfiles

 ## How to use (linux)
-- `.backup.sh` for backup all configs in list.conf
+- `./backup.sh` for backup all configs in list.conf
-- `.restore.sh` for restore all configs in .config folder
+- `./restore.sh` for restore all configs in .config folder

 ## Operating Systems:
 - MacOS